Omikhleia/grail/grail/API.md

 The pie sector starts at a given angle and has a given arc angle size.

-For interesting examples using pie sectors, you may want too look at [**piechart.sile**](https://github.com/Omikhleia/piecharts.sile), a pie chart module for the SILE typesetting system.
+For interesting examples using pie sectors, you may want to look at [**piechart.sile**](https://github.com/Omikhleia/piecharts.sile), a pie chart module for the SILE typesetting system.

 ## Drawing options